-There are existing Morale, Welfare, and Recreation (MWR) facilities at Polaris Point with access restricted to DoD personnel and guests only.
-Access to and the use of MWR facilities, which include the beach at Polaris Point, softball/baseball fields, cabana, tennis courts, and indoor recreational facilities would be impeded during construction activities at Polaris Point.
-Comparable and alternate forms of recreational resources are available outside of the base in adjoining villages, popular tourist locations, and on DoD lands.
-Therefore, Alternative 1 would result in less than significant impacts to onshore recreational resources and users at Polaris Point during the construction phase of the project.
+There are existing Morale, Welfare, and Recreation (MWR) facilities at Polaris Point with access restricted to installation personnel and guests only.
+Access to MWR facilities, which include softball/baseball fields, cabana, tennis courts, and indoor recreational facilities may be impeded during construction activities at Polaris Point.
+Comparable and alternate forms of recreational resources are available outside of the base in adjoining villages and popular tourist locations, albeit at the cost of inconveniencing the personnel associated with the proposed action (e.g., finding transportation to the recreational resources).
+Therefore, Alternative 1 Polaris Point (referred to as Alternative 1) would result in less than significant impacts to onshore recreational resources and users at Polaris Point during the construction phase of the project.